How it All Started

 A New Opportunity

-It was this was during World War II, when few men were available to build and material was rationed.
+It was during World War II, when few men were available to build and materials was rationed.
 Yet despite the odds, and without borrowing any funds outside the congregation, wood was harvested from local forests and the current church building went up!
-Thankfully, the church has been fortunate continue to fund all projects, buildings, and property purchases through internal funds and donations.
+Thankfully, the church has been fortunate and blessed to continue to fund all projects, buildings, and property purchases through internal funds and donations.

-Soon thereafter, in 1945, a parsonage was added to the church building, as well as a large educational unit in 1952.
-The gymnasium, now apart of Grace Hall which is the home of Grace Christian School, was built in 1975 with classrooms and offices being added in 2003.
+Soon thereafter, in 1945, a parsonage was added to the church building, as well as a large educational unit later in 1952.
+The gymnasium, now a part of Grace Hall (the home of Grace Christian School), was built in 1975 with classrooms and offices being added in 2003.

 Today and Beyond